ceq2000/purple-sandbox/README.md

 Before you continue...

 Please make sure you install all the dependencies you'll need for the project.
-Once you have Node.js installed on your computer
-Navigate to the working directory and do the following in your terminal
+Once you have Node.js installed on your computer, navigate to the working directory and do the following in your terminal

 Before you proceed, make sure you fork the repo